cs4241-20a/final-project/README.md

     Introduction to the platform -- Kirsten

-    Designing it: Improving the CSS -- Kirsten
+    Designing it: Improving the CSS -- Kirsten + Isabel

-    A section which tells you if you are logged in -- Isabel
+    A section which tells you if you are logged in and Auth0 implementation -- Isabel

 - Server + JS